funda-frontend/storybook-wrapper-helper/README.md

 ### Automatic features

-If you specify a book that has a title that starts with `page` (case insensitive), the layout of the story will be fullscreen to closer emulate what the page will look like (especially on mobile devices).
+If you specify a book that has a title that starts with `page` (case insensitive), the layout of the story will be full screen to closer emulate what the page will look like (especially on mobile devices).
 This can be overwritten at the story level.